JayDeeJaye/anaconda-jdj-f/README.md

 - [x] As the Game, I want Players to type their password twice exactly the same way in order to complete the signup process
     * New UserModel method: passwordMatches
 - [ ] As the Game, I shall allow a Player to be logged in only once from a single location or browser instance
-- [ ] As a Player, I want to completely sign out of the game, by using Sign Out
+- [x] As a Player, I want to completely sign out of the game, by using Logout
+    * New handler: handlers/logout.php
+    * New SessionModel method logout
+    * New Database method delete
+    * New home.php page button Logout
 - [ ] As a Player, I want to complete sign out of the game by closing my browser window
 - [x] As a Player, I want to be taken to the game lobby after successfully logging in
     * New view home.php